 It is critical that you have an understanding how how to login and use Home Base.
 HomeBase enables you to monitor your child’s attendance and grades.
 I will update my gradebook in Home Base every Friday!
 So, to help your child be successful, it will be important for you to monitor their progress in Home Base.
 The WCPSS link for Home Base is here: https://www.wcpss.net/Domain/69.
 Students should be familiar with accessing Home Base.

-Text the code @hunter1819 to 81010 or join by clicking on this link (https://www.remind.com/join/hunter1819).
+Click on this link: https://www.remind.com/join/hunter1920.
 I will use Remind to send announcements.
 Also, the fastest way to reach me to receive a response is through a private message in Remind.

 Finding assignments is simple.
-Visit http://mrhunterscience6.weebly.com/assignments.html.
-This link takes the user to a list of assignments for the year.
+Visit the class assignment calendar to see what work we completed during class each day.
 Also, I will link assignments in Home Base so that when you click on the name of the assignment, it will appear.